stackhpc/ansible-lustre/README.md

 It is not necessarily obvious how to configure the nodemap functionality, project directory permissions and users/groups to give the desired access control.
 This section therefore provides narrative explanation of how the example configuration here actually works to provide the outcomes defined in [Projects and Users](#projects-and-users).
 If experimenting with configuration note that:
 - While the manual says nodemap changes propagate in ~10 seconds, it was found necessary to unmount and remount the filesystem to get changes to apply, although this was nearly instantaneous and proved robust.
-- Removal of idmaps etc will require manual intervention using lustre commands - see [Limitations](#limitations).
 - Reducing the caching of user/group upcalls from the default 20 minutes to 1 second is recommended using:

         [centos@lustre-storage ~]$ sudo lctl set_param mdt.*.identity_expire=1